Hindon Airport: Civil aviation services

-Passenger facilities

 Civil enclave within military airbase

 The Hindon civil enclave was built on 7.5 acres at Sikandarpur village in Sahibabad, adjacent to the existing Indian Airforce airbase.
 The terminal was developed by AAI while the Uttar Pradesh government built the connecting roads and provides electricity for the project.
 Air traffic control is provided by the Indian Air Force.

 Civilian air terminal

 The terminal building is a pre-engineered, air-conditioned structure with eight check-in counters.
 The passenger terminal covers an area of 5,425 square metres and has a capacity of serving 300 passengers an hour.
 The car park can accommodate 90 cars.